Winter in Tokyo is crisp and clear, with chances to ski down nearby slopes, soak in hot springs, and enjoy the quiet traditions of the New Year.

 - The Torigoe Shrine Tondoyaki gives you the chance to burn your New Year decorations and get some good-luck smoke.

-- The January Grand Sumo Tournament is one of six and provides a seat at the sumo ring for surprisingly reasonable prices.
+- The January Grand Sumo Tournament is one of six that happen annually, and seats can be had for surprisingly reasonable prices.

 - Setsubun is a bean-throwing celebration that takes place on February 3rd every year at temples across Japan.

-- Winter illuminations can be found all over Tokyo and are a perfect way to stroll and soak in the festive season.
+- Winter illuminations can be found all over Tokyo and are perfect for strolling and soaking in the festive season.

 - Plum blossom festivals allow you to embrace the earliest precursor to spring with all the fun of cherry blossom but none of the crowds!